CPIC-SEVE/CPICS/en/about_us.md

   <div class="row text">

-  Created in 2018, **_Center SÈVE International Partnership Committee (CSIPC)_** is a graduate student committee member of **_Center SÈVE_**.
-Conducted by ten students from Quebec Universities, **_CSIPC_** increase collaborations between Quebec and international researchers in plant biology field. **_CSIPC_** stimulate Quebec research networking by a better broadcast of knowledge from its community through plant productivity or ecosystem sustainability, all together with a proactive behavior facing the actual global changing.<br>**_CSIPC_** is an opportunity for involved student to contribute to their scientific community and manage the organization of events that benefit the whole scientific community of Plant biologists from Quebec.
+  Created in 2018, **_Center SÈVE International Partnership Committee (CSIPC)_** is a graduate student's committee member of **_Center SÈVE_**.
+Conducted by ten students from Quebec Universities, **_CSIPC_** increases collaborations between Quebec and international researchers in plant biology field. **_CSIPC_** stimulates Quebec research networking by a better broadcast of knowledge from its community through plant productivity or ecosystem sustainability, all together with a proactive behavior facing the actual global changing.<br>**_CSIPC_** is an opportunity for involved student to contribute to their scientific community and manage the organization of events that benefit the whole scientific community of Plant biologists from Quebec.

   </div>
 <div class="row" style="height: 10em"> &nbsp; </div>